HuangOwen/RoLoRA/README.md

 # RoLoRA

-This repository contains the code of SpinQuant introduced in our work: "[RoLoRA: Fine-tuning Rotated Outlier-free LLMs for Effective Weight-Activation Quantization](https://arxiv.org/abs/2407.08044)", published in EMNLP 2024.
+This repository contains the code of RoLoRA introduced in our work: "[RoLoRA: Fine-tuning Rotated Outlier-free LLMs for Effective Weight-Activation Quantization](https://arxiv.org/abs/2407.08044)", published in EMNLP 2024.

 ## Abstract